Hugo Stintzing: Education

-Hugo studied chemistry and metallurgy, graduating in May 1911 with the title Diplomingenieur (a degree in engineering) from the Technical University of Berlin.
+Hugo studied chemistry and metallurgy, graduating in May 1911 with the title Diplomingenieur (a degree in engineering) from the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).

 From 1913 he was assistant at the Photochemical Department of the Physikalisch-Chemisches Institut (the Institute of Physical Chemistry) at the University of Leipzig.
 His dissertation on the subject of the influence of light on colloid systems was published in 1914.
 He received his Doctorate in Philosophy on 12 January 1915 from the University of Giessen.

 In 1916 he proposed a model for the periodic table, organized as a cone-like rotational body.
 His paper, "Eine neue Anordnung des periodischen Systems der Elemente" (A new arrangement of the periodic system of the elements) was published in Zeitschrift für Physikalische Chemie.
 His representation of the elements is one of several early helix-based displays.

 From 1918 he was an assistant at the Physikalisch-Chemisches Institut of the University of Giessen.
 He habilitated in 1923 with a thesis on the use of x-rays for chemical investigations: Röntgenographisch-chemische Untersuchungen.